 Cromology produces more than 200,000 tons of paints per year in its 9 production sites.
 All are OHSAS 18001 certified and the very large majority is ISO 9001 and ISO 14001 certified.
-Cromology distributes its paints directly to its clients or in its integrated Points of Sale, through its 7 logistics platforms.
+Cromology distributes its paints directly to its clients or in its integrated Stores, through its 6 logistics platforms.

 Having full control over the production process, from purchasing and processing the raw materials to delivering the final products, guarantees quality, traceability and reactivity for clients.